Krista Lombardo, M.S.

 As the "go-to" person for student issues, it was clear to Krista that Molloy needed a place where students could voice concerns, ask questions and receive guidance.
 She was on board with the Student Solution Center from its inception.
 Krista believes students should be focused on their education and not the process.
-"Students are at school for academics not to spend time figuring out how to navigate the internal processes of the college.
+She believes, "Students are in school for academics not to spend time figuring out how to navigate the internal processes of the college.
 The Student Solution Center uses a proactive approach; anticipating issues before they arise and making sure students have the right information to keep their college career on track."

-Cathleen Ciullo, B.A.
+Cathleen DiPietro, B.A.

 Student Solution Center Counselor